lasthyphen/dgc-polls/governance/polls/Formalisation Poll for DIP Amendment and Removal process (DIP2) - May 26, 2023.md

 start_date: 2023-05-28T16:00:00
 end_date: 2023-06-03T16:00:00
 ---
-# Poll: Ratification Poll for DIP2 which defines the process for the amendment and removal of an accepted DIP - May 26, 2023
+# Poll: Ratification Poll for DIP2 which defines the process for the amendment and removal of an accepted DIP - May 28, 2023

 Dijets Core Team acting as interim Governance Arbiter has placed an approval poll in Dijets Voting System for [DIP2](https://dips.dijets.io/dips/details/DIP2).
-This Governance Poll will be active for eight days beginning on Friday, May 26 at 16:00 UTC.
+This Governance Poll will be active for eight days beginning on Sunday, May 28 at 16:00 UTC.

 **This is a binary vote.**
 - **Members may vote for a single option.**